Extreme demand avoidance (EDA/PDA)

 Definition

 Childhood-onset PDA/EDA (which will be referred to as EDA throughout the rest of this post) has been suggested to be a variant of autism spectrum disorder (ASD) or oppositional defiant disorder (ODD), but it is more likely that any of various early symptomatic syndromes giving rise to disorders of developmental neuropsychiatry (ESSENCE), including language disorder, mild intellectual disability, ADHD, ODD, and/or ASD, could be either an underlying or associated problem with EDA.
-Alternatively, it could be the reverse: PDA is not a variant of any of these deviations but represents a relatively unique behavioral phenotype with multiple "comorbidities," similar to any other "pediatric psychiatric deviation."
+Alternatively, it could be the reverse: PDA is not a variant of any of these deviations but represents a relatively unique behavioural phenotype with multiple "comorbidities," similar to any other "paediatric psychiatric deviation."

 Author